-The hall table, as characteristically referred to in the manufacturing designs, complies with the same manufacturing logic (painted metal frame) with a glass surface, but given the specific length the construction has no longer the form of a framework highlighting this kind of length-continuity.
-This option provides a "transparency" of furniture constituting an element that does not impose itself in space. (figure 18)
+The hall table, as characteristically referred to, in the manufacturing designs, complies with the same design idea (painted metal frame) with a glass surface, but given the specific length, the construction has no longer the form of a framework, focused on length-continuity.
+This option provides a "transparent" piece of furniture constituting an element that does not impose itself in space.
+(Figure 16)